The Strain (TV series): Filming

 The pilot episode began principal photography on September 17, 2013, in Toronto, Ontario, Canada.
 Shooting of the pilot was finished on October 31, 2013.
 FX ordered 13 episodes.
 Season one was expected to film from November 25, 2013, to April 30, 2014.
 A full writing staff was hired to script subsequent episodes.
 FX reportedly committed $500,000 to creature creation.
 Twelve swords used in the series were provided by Missoula, Montana-based bladesmith company Zombie Tools.
 Production began for the second season in Toronto in November 2014.

 Music

 The music was composed by Ramin Djawadi, who previously scored del Toro's 2013 film Pacific Rim.

 Marketing

-The original key art for the series prominently featured a worm, a vector of the vampiric virus, burrowing into a person's eye.
+The original key art for the series prominently featured a worm, a vector of the vampiric virus, burrowing through a person's eye.
 Following complaints from members of the public, FX announced that they would replace the artwork on several of their billboards.